boudra/whistle/README.md

 - [x] Initial render via HTTP, then stream updates via WebSockets
 - [x] Full screen program mode with browser history to build Single Page Applications with Server Side Rendering :rocket:
 - [x] Embed programs inside of other programs (like React components)
-- [x] HTML string or EEx template file to VDOM tree in the view
+- [x] HTML string template file to VDOM tree in the view
 - [x] "Single Page Applications" with built in routing and browser history support
 - [x] Code reloading for code Programs without having to restart
 - [ ] Authentication helpers?
-- [ ] Session and Virtual DOM persistence between refreshes
+- [ ] **Session and Virtual DOM persistence between refreshes, to avoid sending the DOM every time the Websocket connects**
+- [ ] **Full EEx support for templates**
 - [ ] Rewrite front-end library in ES6+/Typescript for easier development
 - [ ] Write front-end library tests
 - [ ] DOM list patching (reordering, inserting)
-- [ ] Trigger classes depending on state like `classes: [wrapper: true, loading: :disconnected]` this will trigger loading when the socket is disconnected or `[spin: :loading]` for a form submit waiting for a response.
+- [ ] Trigger classes depending on state like `classes: [wrapper: true, loading: :disconnected]` this will trigger loading when the socket is disconnected or `[spin: :loading]` for a form submit waiting for a response
 - [ ] Program state as a CRDT to distribute programs?

 ## Installation